lmorg/murex/docs/parser/logical-or.md

 ## Detail

 This has no effect in `try` nor `trypipe` run modes because they automatically apply stricter error handling.
-You can achive a similiar behavior in `try` with the following code:
+You can achieve a similar behavior in `try` with the following code:

 ```
 try {
-    err: one -> !if { out: two }
+    err one -> !if { out two }
 }
 ```